-This is not an Art series lens.
-And yet we love it because of the practicality of the focal length.
-The 17-50mm is designed for the smaller image circle of DX format cameras.
+We love this lens because of the practicality of the focal length.
+The 17-50mm is designed for the smaller sensor of DX-format cameras.
 The crop factor of 1.5x makes the focal length an effective 25.5-75mm on 35mm format.

 Thanks to the crop factor and the effective focal length this lens is suitable for shooting many different photography genres.
-You can use it for portrait photography, for shooting landscapes, architecture, interiors, group shots and of course street photography.
+You can use it for portrait photography, shooting landscapes, architecture, interiors, group shots, and, of course, street photography.

-The fast wide aperture allows you to use this lens hand-held in a majority of situations.
+The fast wide aperture allows you to use this lens without the need for a tripod in the majority of situations.
 And thanks to the built-in optical stabilizer mechanism you won’t find it too much of a problem to work the lens in all lighting conditions.

 Great image quality.
 Fast aperture.

 This wide zoom fast aperture lens is ideally suitable for several photography genres.
 Not just landscape photography but also areas like interiors, group shots, and street photography.
 The effective focal length of the lens is 25.5mm – 75mm.
 That covers the 35mm and the 50mm important focal lengths and almost becomes good enough for shooting portraits.